-Sony RX100 II has a Tilting 3″ LCD screen with a resolution of 1,229k dots.
+Sony RX100 II has a Tilting 3" LCD screen with a resolution of 1,229k dots.
 Both the screen size and the screen resolution is up to the standards of this class.

 Sony RX100 II can shoot continuously at max speed of 10 fps

 Sony RX100 II features a Contrast Detection autofocusing system.
 The AF system has 25 points to choose from.
 Sony RX100 II also features Face detection AF

 With Sony RX100 II, you can record your videos at a highest resolution of 1920 x 1080 at 60 fps and save in MPEG-4 and AVCHD formats.
 Full HD resolution of Sony RX100 II will be adequate in most of the situations.
 But if you are after the highest resolution videos available, see our list of Top Cameras with 4K (Ultra-HD) Video

 Connectivity and Storage

 connectivity ( WiFi and NFC (NFC Forum Type 3 Tag compatible, One-touch remote, One-touch sharing)) which lets you transfer your photos directly to compatible devices without any physical connection.
 With its NFC

-One other feature that we like is the ability to use our smartphone as a remote to control our RX100 II.
+feature, RX100 II can communicate with devices such as smartphones which are also equipped with this technology by simply touching each other.One other feature that we like is the ability to use our smartphone as a remote to control our RX100 II.
 You can change camera settings, release shutter, view LCD screen and tranfer files using remote control app.

-Considering that the average battery life of Large Sensor Compact type cameras is 310 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.
+Considering that the average battery life of Large Sensor Compact type cameras is 302 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.

 Battery Life Comparison in Large Sensor Compact Cameras